123happily/site_123happily/src/site/notes/Lyrics/幽火-Ghost Fire.md

 The question remains whether you can kill a spirit, because I'm not sure why the townsfolk would push it off the cliff if you couldn't.
 There's also a potential reading that the spirit and the boy actually die together ('wait, let's go together') but I sort of doubt it.
 Not to mention that 'ayakashi' are specifically ghosts that appear floating over water or on beaches (https://en.wikipedia.org/wiki/Ayakashi_(y%C5%8Dkai)).
 They do seem to have a link to flames or fire, which might explain some of the lyrics in the song.

 A huge thank you to Archeia and JuriTea_ for the theory in the comments of the source Youtube video which helped point me in the right direction.

+It's worth mentioning that the composer, Kou, is no stranger to writing several songs in sequence that tell an overarching story.
+I'm not familiar enough with their work to tell if this is part of a broader narrative or not.